fabriziomoscon/rootpath/README.md

 rootpath
 ========

-Little helper to make node.js require relative to your project root
+Little helper to make node.js `require` relative to your project root

-Little helper to specify
+When working on a node.js project with subfolders you might find it difficult to remember the correct relative path to include a common module or library which is not published on npm.

-Require it in your project to set `process.env.NODE_PATH` as the project ROOT for all your `require`
+Using this module you just need to remember your own project directory structure and make all `require` absolute to the project root directory

 install
 -------